 These menu items provide the usual functions for loading and saving data, either a complete data set when loading or saving a .MPA data file, or separated spectra when loading or adding a .MP data file.
 The 'Load' function creates then a new spectrum for compare, whereas the 'Add' functions adds the data to the spectrum selected by the active window.
-When saving data, you have the choice between binary (.DAT), ASCII (.ASC), and CSV (.CSV) format.
-When you load data, select a header file (extension .MP).
-This file contains the information about the size and format of the data file, which is then automatically read.
-With "Add" the data is added to the present data.
-The data read from a file is shifted according to the calibration, if it is available and 'Use Calib' is checked in the MCS6 Data Operations dialog.
+For saving a selected spectrum into a seperate file, click on the respective display window and select "Save Display As..." from the MPANT File menu.
+If you want to have the data file seperated from the header containing the configuration, first open the data operations dialog using the toolbar icon showing the 4 yellow diskettes, select "Selected Spectra" and check "Seperate Header" as shown in chapter 5.1.3.
+When saving data, you have the choice between binary (.DAT), ASCII (.ASC), and CSV (.CSV) format by selecting it from "Save type As...".
+To read a CSV file with Excel, load it as a text file and configure TAB characters as seperators.